Updated May 16, 2023

-The pointer or cursor on a display screen is operated by a mouse.
-A mouse can roll over a flat surface, hard is a small object.
-The name derives from its shape, a bit like a mouse, the wire that you can imagine to be the tail of the mouse, and the fact that you will scurry along a floor.
+A mouse operates the pointer or cursor on a display screen.
+A mouse can roll over a flat surface; hard is a small object.
+The name derives from its shape, a bit like a mouse, the wire that you can imagine to be the mouse’s tail, and the fact that you will scurry along a floor.
 The display pointer moves in the same direction when you move the mouse.

 2. Optical Mouse

 It is the mouse that lifts Joe, you see everywhere today.
 Nevertheless, an optical mouse uses an LED, sensing changes to the reflected light and detecting the movement rather than using a ball of rubbers and mechanical sensors—no sweet rubber balls to cleanse.
 Nevertheless, the optical mouse does not completely stay physically stable when light is being used in monitoring movements, but the buttons and scroll wheel are still mechanical and can be worn over time.

 The laser mouse is an optical mouse type, and the operating instructions are similar – to sense movement through light reflection.
 Nevertheless, as the name implies, a laser mouse uses an LED instead of a laser beam.
 Due to the different light characteristics, the mouse can primarily be used on glass and plastic surfaces, although it is not practical.

 4. Gaming Mouse